Wandalen/wMathModels/doc/eng/tutorial/Introduction.md

 ### Components of models

-All mathematical models in this module ( vector as well as matrix ) consist of atomic parts, on the lowest level those are scalars, which are often grouped into larger groups.
+All mathematical models in this module (a vector as well as a matrix ) consist of atomic parts, on the lowest level those are scalars, which are often grouped into larger groups.

 ```js
 var box = new F32x([ 2, 1, 9, 5 ]);